rangle/ngCourse2/handout/forms/async_validators.md

 [View Example](http://plnkr.co/edit/nOFYzTdbzbS3PkzFOfpc?p=preview)

-Notice that not only do we have a new error key but our field has a new state called `pending` that is `true` when angular waits for the promise to be resolved and `false` otherwise.
-That way we can give feedback to the user that some validation is being performed in the background that could take a while to finish.
+Notice that not only do we have a new error key but our field has a new state called `pending` that is `true` when Angular waits for the promise to be resolved and `false` otherwise.
+This way we can give feedback to the user that some validation is being performed in the background that could take a while to finish.

 <iframe class="no-pdf" style="width: 100%; height: 300px" src="http://embed.plnkr.co/nOFYzTdbzbS3PkzFOfpc/" frameborder="0" allowfullscren="allowfullscren"></iframe>